 If there is absolutely no way to complete the job in one day, then work on one half or one corner of the garage at a time.
 If you declutter your garage this way, you’ll have to be diligent about grouping like items together from different sections of the garage as you come to them when you get to the sorting step below.

 Yes, pull absolutely everything out of your garage.
 You need to do this so that you can more easily sort items into categories and assess them.

 You also need to pull everything out because you’ll be surprised at items that are hidden or have fallen behind shelves and other items.
 You’ll only find those lost items when you pull everything out.

 This also allows you to fully clean the garage before you put things back.
-It also allows you to asses your garage and whether there are pest infestations, leaks or other issues you need to address.
+It also allows you to assess your garage and whether there are pest infestations, leaks or other issues you need to address.